 Collaboration between our Title I provider and OVR determines what services will be provided to individuals with disabilities eligible for services under WIOA title IV.
-Staff from both entities discuss each individual case to determine the services each will provide.
+While co-enrollment is encouraged when appropriate, not all WIOA Title IV eligible individuals are appropriate for referral to receive Title I services.